56 Sights in Mainz, Germany (with Map and Images)

 Wildpark Mainz-Gonsenheim Stefan Frerichs (Stefan) / CC BY-SA 3.0 de

-The Mainz-Gonsenheim wildlife park is a wildlife park in the Gonsenheim district of Mainz in the immediate vicinity of the Lennebergwald nature reserve.
-The park is only a good three hectares, but is of great importance for the city as a local recreation area.
+The Mainz-Gonsenheim Wildlife Park is a wildlife park in the Mainz district of Gonsenheim in the immediate vicinity of the Lennebergwald nature reserve.
+Although the park is only a good three hectares in size, it is of great importance to the city as a local recreation area.
 According to the city of Mainz, it is visited by several hundred thousand people a year.

 Wikipedia: Wildpark Mainz-Gonsenheim (DE)